skydive241/Regshot-Advanced/README.md

 ## Support this project
 If you like this tool please consider supporting it via the PayPal button:
 <!---[![Donate with PayPal](https://raw.githubusercontent.com/stefan-niedermann/paypal-donate-button/master/paypal-donate-button.png)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=QT54MSJR6QU7Y)--->

 [![Donate with PayPal](https://www.paypalobjects.com/en_US/AT/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=QT54MSJR6QU7Y)

+Donations maybe give me the possibility, to maintain **Regshot advanced** in the future and maybe create new output formats, further do improvements and enhancements.
 ## Disclaimer

 **Important**
-Use this project at your own risc.
+Use this project at your own risc and handle its output with care!!!!
 The authors and contributors will not be able to provide any help if you damage your windows installation by using this tool....